 Also, if you have been experiencing severe emotional problems, this may not be the right time to take part in a course that introduces such new and challenging ideas.

 Meditation can also access new awareness of physical and mental experiences that can be unsettling, particularly if you have a history of emotional instability.
 In which case, for the safety and comfort of yourself and all the students and teachers on the course, we ask that you honestly question whether this course would be appropriate for you at this time.
-If you feel that it would be a healthy decision to join the course, we ask that you inform the teacher of any concerns or psychological history when registering, so that we can offer appropriate support should it be needed.
+If you feel that it would be a healthy decision to join the course, we ask that you inform the teacher of any concerns or psychological history when registering, so that they can offer appropriate support should it be needed.

 To learn about Buddhism is to learn about yourself; how your mind works and how this affects your life.
 It’s up to you to apply this wisdom!

 Yes.
-Gendun Drubpa is part of the FPMT (Foundation for the Preservation of the Mahayana Tradition) a network of over 160 meditation centres and social service projects dedicated to benefiting others in over 35 countries around the world.
+Gendun Drubpa Study Group is part of the FPMT (Foundation for the Preservation of the Mahayana Tradition) a network of over 160 meditation centres and social service projects dedicated to benefiting others in over 35 countries around the world.
 For more information about FPMT, Lama Yeshe and Lama Zopa Rinpoche, please see www.fpmt.org.

 Yes.
 We ask our visitors to observe the following guidelines in order to maintain an atmosphere conducive to inner reflection and meditation: